What is Blown in Insulation?

 Is Cellulose Insulation Considered Green?

 With cellulose, eco-friendliness is a debatable issue.
 On the one hand, it may be considered green because it uses up to 85 percent recycled materials.
-However, the remaining 15 percent, it includes the borate treatment and is less-than-green because it is a chemical treatment.
+However, the remaining 15 percent, includes the borate treatment and is less-than-green because it is a chemical treatment.

 So the green advantage of cellulose insulation may be less significant than it is sometimes said.